malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ## Explanation of Phenomena - Boundaries of Conscious Experience
 The theory presents a possible explanation for why certain things produce phenomenological experience and others not; specifically, that the content of the model defines the content of conscious experience.

+todo: offer some rationale for assuming that the scope of conscious experience is defined by what is represented within the model.
 ...

+[WITHIN FIRST OR SECOND PHENOMENA SECTION?]
 It seems quite clear that there are portions of data processing within our brain that we are conscious of, other data states and processing that we are not aware of.
 Why, do we experience a particular subset of data processing as consciousness?
 It turns out that the boundary and content of what we can conclude as consciousness is dictated by what is representable within the model, and what processing can be performed against that model.

 # Why is this useful